netmex/sqrip-woocommerce/README.txt

 f) Integration
 Define the e-mail to which the qr-invoice will be attached to.
 It can also be offered for download on the confirmation page.
+If you generally need to adjust pricing or quantity after an order has been placed, you can suppress a QR invoice generation at the checkout and generate it manually later.

 g) E-mail enclosure
 The QR invoice can be enclosed with the e-mail in two ways: